gravicle/gravicle.github.io/_posts/2014-03-16-app-story-with-vic-hudson.markdown

 layout: post
 title: App Story with Vic Hudson
 date: 2014-03-16 07:28:11.000000000 -05:00
+summary: This week I was on Vic Hudson's new <em>App Story</em> podcast.
 ---
 This week I was on Vic Hudson's new <em>App Story</em> podcast.
 It was a lot of fun!<br>
 <em>App Story</em> is where Vic interviews indie developers about their apps and how they came to be.
 A must subscribe!